epfl-ada/ada-2024-project-ecureuilscosmiques24/README.md

 ### Task 5 : Matching and balancing genders
 1. Logistic regression and propensity score calculation: we build a logistic regression model using the **statsmodels** library to calculate propensity scores for each actor.
 The calculated propensity scores are stored.
 2. Quantifying uncertainty: we extract the model coefficients, p-values, standard errors, and confidence intervals to assess the significance of features.
 Coefficients with 95% CI are visualized to interpret the model results.
-3. Grouping and matching by propensity score: actors are grouped by name, and the mean propensity score is calculated for each group.
-A subset of the data is sampled, and male and female actors are matched based on their propensity scores using a graph-matching algorithm.
+3. Grouping and matching by propensity score: actors are grouped by name, and the mean propensity score is calculated for each actor to keep one occurence of each actor.
+Male and female actors are then matched based on their propensity scores using a graph-matching algorithm.
 4. Reconstructing features: after matching, the script reconstructs the dataset to include only matched actors.
 This ensures that the subsequent analysis is performed on balanced groups.
-5. Visualization: Apparition Densities Before and After Matching: density plots are generated to compare apparition counts by gender before and after matching.
+5. Visualization: density plots are generated to compare apparition counts by gender before and after matching.
 These plots provide a visual representation of gender distribution changes due to matching.
-6. Statistical testing for gender representation: A t-test is conducted to assess whether there is a statistically significant difference in apparition counts between male and female actors after matching.
+6. Statistical testing for gender representation: a t-test is conducted to assess whether there is a statistically significant difference in apparition counts between male and female actors after matching.

 ### Task 6 : Matching and balancing movies with balanced and unbalanced casts in gender
 1. Data Preparation: